AliaumeL/LIRMM-ALGCO-2023-PRES-THM/slides.md

     This talk is based on the results published at LICS 2022 in the paper "When Locality Meets Preservation".
 ---

-TODO:

-- Images are not done yet
-- preservation under extensions <-> Los Tarski
-- add colours

-# Preservation Theorems

-## What, why, and where?

-### Existential Sentences

 \newcommand{\Nat}{\mathbb{N}}
 \newcommand{\FO}{\mathsf{FO}}